 The rules for reservation of seats for SC/ST candidates and other reservation categories are as laid down by the Government from time to time.
-These rules will be observed in the admission to BMS- Hotel Management programme also.
+These rules will be observed in the admission to BMS (Bachelor of Management Studies for Hotel Management)programme also.